-- 4.3.1.1 Metal targets and no-shoots which can accidentally turn edge-on or sideways when hit are expressly prohibited.
-Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score.
+- 4.3.1.1 Rigid targets and no-shoots which can accidentally turn edge-on or sideways when hit are expressly prohibited.
+Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Rigid targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Rigid targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Rigid targets and no-shoots must be shot and fall, overturn or self-indicate to score.

-4.3.2 IPSC Poppers
+4.3.2 IPSC Action Air Poppers

-- 4.3.2.1 IPSC Poppers and IPSC Mini Poppers are both approved metal targets designed to recognize power, and must be calibrated as specified in Appendix C1. - 4.3.2.2 IPSC Mini Poppers are used to simulate IPSC Poppers placed at greater distances.
-The two sizes may be included together in the same target array provided that all Mini Poppers are placed at least 2 meters further rearwards of the most distant full size scoring or no-shoot Popper in that target array (i.e. if the most distant full size scoring or no-shoot Popper is 15m downrange, the nearest Mini Popper in the target array must be at least 17m downrange).
+- 4.3.2.1 IPSC Action Air Poppers and IPSC Action Air Mini Poppers are both approved rigid targets designed to recognize power, and must be calibrated as specified in Appendix C1. - 4.3.2.2 IPSC Action Air Mini Poppers are used to simulate IPSC Action Air Poppers placed at greater distances.
+The two sizes may be included together in the same target array provided that all Action Air Mini Poppers are placed at least 2 meters further rearwards of the most distant full size scoring or no-shoot Action Air Popper in that target array (i.e. if the most distant full size scoring or no-shoot Action Air Popper is 15m downrange, the nearest Action Air Mini Popper in the target array must be at least 17m downrange).

-4.3.3 IPSC Plates
+4.3.3 IPSC Action Air Plates